devhawala/dwarf/readme.md

 - `displayTypeColor`
-boolean specifying the display mode for Dwarf: the value `false` specifies a monochrome display (default), while `true` specifies the display as 8-bit deep color display (with a color lookup table controlled by the mesa machine);
+boolean specifying the display mode for Dwarf: the value `false` specifies a monochrome display (default), while `true` specifies the display as 8-bit deep color display (with a color lookup table controlled by the OS running in the mesa machine);
 setting this option to `true` is intended for running GVWin 2.1, although the Dawn/XDE disk also works with color mode (not showing any colors however)
 _optional, default_: `false`